SAVAGEGOD123/SAVAGEGOD123/README.md

-- 👋 Hi, I’m Samavarta
+- 👋 Hi, I’m @SAVAGEGOD123
 - 👀 I’m interested in game development
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m not really looking to collaborate
 - 📫 How to reach me ...
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: You can't smile while holding your breath.